acseler/shopping_cart/README.md

 ### Forms, Commands and Presenters

-ShoppingCart use Rectify gem to separate business logic from controllers.
-If you want to change this logic, you have to generate that part that you need.
+ShoppingCart uses Rectify gem to separate business logic from controllers.
+If you want to change this logic, you have to generate part you need.

 #### Forms